crass00/ComicStreamer/README.md

-#### Work on this fork (april 5 2015)
+#### Work on this fork (June 25 2015)

- - refactoring database access in a Library object (see library branch)
- - fulltext indexing and faceting support using whoosh (see whoosh branch)
- - mobile optimized user interface based on angularjs and bootstrap.
-Designed to work with the new search api with facet support

-All of these features are **experimental** and still unfinished.
+-add Alternate Series to db and enties to be used for reading list ordering

 -----
 #### Introduction